/e/ (operating system): History

 Beta versions of /e/ were released for 20 to 30 smartphone models in September 2018.
-As of November 2019 /e/ supported 89 smartphone models.
+As of November 2023 /e/ supported 246 smartphone models.
 As of April 2020, /e/ was teaming with Fairphone to sell phones.

 Corporations and organizations

-ECORP SAS, a privately held corporation founded in 2018 with Gael Duval President and Alexis Noetinger General Director, operates the online store selling phones with /e/ operating system pre-installed, and the included online services.
+ECORP SAS, a privately held corporation founded in 2018 with Gaël Duval President and Alexis Noetinger General Director, operates the online store selling phones with /e/ operating system pre-installed, and the included online services.

 ESolutions SAS, a privately held corporation, was formed in January 2020 with Ecorp SAS listed as President and Alexis Noetinger as General Director.
 ESolutions operates the online store for sales of phones and cloud storage subscriptions.

+Murena

 As of May 2022, it was announced a "Murena One" phone would be sold by Murena company with /e/ included.
 The Murena company was established as a different entity for selling these phones, and ESolutions SAS was re-named Murena Retail.
-As of August 2022, the Murena One has been on backorder since announced.

 Reception

 The Free Software Foundation declined to endorse /e/ because it "contains nonfree libraries".
 Ross Rubin of Fast Company described /e/'s strategy as a "Google-like approach" of maximizing user adoption, in contrast to hardware manufacturer and software developer Purism's "Apple-like approach" of vertical integration.
 Jack Wallen of TechRepublic believed that /e/ will "prove Android can exist without Google", but predicted that the operating system would not appeal to ordinary smartphone users.
 Sascha Segan of PC Magazine was "encouraged by /e/, and by its determination to create an easy-to-use (and, hopefully, easy to install) alternative," but was "queasy about the sources of third-party apps on /e/."
 He also defended /e/ against InfoSec Handbook's criticisms, which /e/ "took to heart and has been working on it in public bug threads anyone can read online."
-Steven Vaughan-Nichols reviewed a refurbished Samsung phone with pre-installed /e/ paralleling Android 8.1, and found it to be "quite stable," but said "applications can be a pain" and "installing /e/ is a monster of a job."

 In November 2020, Tim Anderson of The Register said installation of /e/ is "not for the fainthearted" but the operating system "feels lightweight and responsive" because of "fewer background services than on a typical Android device."

-In February 2021 Ferdinand Thommes of Linux News .de published a submitted review of Fairphone 3 with pre-installed /e/.
-They called it "very expensive" and said on initial startup, an operating system update was needed, which took about 15 minutes.
-After a few minutes the Bliss Launcher was "annoying" so they replaced it with a different launcher from F-Droid, which took "about 3 hours."
-Fingerprint sensing did not work reliably initially or after a sensor replacement. /e/ support was friendly, competent and quick responding.
-"Despite all the negative points" they "can recommend both device and operating system."